sotopia-lab/awesome-social-agents/docs/README.md

 #### Virtual Environments

 #### Robotics
-[RoboTube: Learning Household Manipulation from Human Videos with Simulated Twin Environments](https://proceedings.mlr.press/v205/xiong23a.html), Haoyu Xiong et al., Proceedings of The 6th Conference on Robot Learning
+ [December, 2023] [RoboTube: Learning Household Manipulation from Human Videos with Simulated Twin Environments](https://proceedings.mlr.press/v205/xiong23a.html), Haoyu Xiong et al., Proceedings of The 6th Conference on Robot Learning

 [August, 2022] [Do As I Can and Not As I Say: Grounding Language in Robotic Affordances](https://say-can.github.io/), Michael Ahn et al., arXiv preprint arXiv:2204.01691